gratefulgabe5000/MarinSoftware-Module-Agentic-Campaign-Managers/1. Marin Adtech/2. Agentic Campaign Manager/2. Artifacts/2. Integrated MVP/TASKLIST-Zilkr-Dispatcher-Integration.md

 ## Overview

-This document provides a granular, step-by-step task list for implementing the Marin Dispatcher API integration.
+This document provides a granular, step-by-step task list for implementing the Zilkr Dispatcher API integration.
 Tasks are organized into phases matching the PRD structure.
 Each phase includes backend implementation, type definitions, integration, and testing tasks.

 **Workflow Rules**:
 - Complete all tasks in a subphase before proceeding